-- You find yourself in an emotional crisis or emergency and end up spending all the savings you started with at the beginning of the year.
+- You find yourself in an emotional crisis and end up spending all the savings you started with at the beginning of the year.

 If you fall in these or other categories, you are not alone.
 Many people get excited about having the best year, but their dreams never come to fruition.
 But what if there was a way to plan the best year and actually make it happen?
 Guess what!
 There is.
 Here is a step by step guide to planning your best year ever and living up to your goals and desires.

 1. Take Some Time to Review Last Year

 The power of reflection before stepping into a new year cannot be overemphasized.
 Failure to look into and analyze the previous year only sets you up for failure.
 If you employed strategies that never worked last year, what will stop you from using the same methodologies if you don’t sit down and reflect?
 Or if you did things a certain way and the results were below satisfactory, how will you know to change tactics this year if you don’t think about last year?

 Reflection is powerful.
 It gives you an opportunity to analyze the previous year: your actions, thoughts, mindset, achievements, and failures.
 What worked for you last year?
 Can you improve it this year to get even better results?
 What failures did you encounter?
 How did they come about?
 What mindset and thoughts informed your decisions and how did those choices turn out?

 Write down the answers to each of these questions.
 With this understanding, you can scrape off tactics that didn’t work and embrace those that worked to improve outcomes in the New Year.